 - Asking patients to wait outside for some prescriptions.

 Community pharmacists are the only frontline community healthcare professionals providing face-to-face appointments with patients.
-However, many are unable to get PPE (personal protective equipment) to protect themselves and their patients from coronavirus.
-Keep your distance from pharmacy staff wherever possible and follow their instructions to keep everyone safe.
+As patients, it's vital that we keep our distance from pharmacy staff wherever possible, wear face coverings unless exempt, use hand sanitiser and follow their instructions to keep everyone safe.

 Do your bit to protect pharmacies

-It's a worrying and frustrating time for everyone during the lockdown.
+It's a worrying and frustrating time for everyone at the moment.
 But if we all play our part, we can make sure that pharmacies are able to carry on providing a safe and effective service and that people can get the medications they need.

-- Do not visit a pharmacy if you are experiencing symptoms of coronavirus (including fever and/or a cough).
+- Do not visit a pharmacy if you are experiencing symptoms of COVID-19 (including fever, loss of smell or taste and/or a new, continuous cough).
 You should stay at home and self-isolate if you experience these symptoms.
-If you think you need to seek medical advice for your symptoms, use Patient's coronavirus checker to find out what to do next.
+If you think you need to seek medical advice for your symptoms, use the NHS online service to find out what to do next.

 - Do not over-order your prescriptions.
 To prevent shortages, order only what you need when you need it.
 Do not order your repeat prescription early or stockpile your drugs.